influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/release-notes/influxctl.md

 weight: 202
 ---

+## v2.4.1 {date="2023-12-14"}

+### Bug fixes

+- Update `influxctl query` examples with SQL instead of InfluxQL.
+- Update example connection profile configuration with query and write options.
+- Use database and token CLI options if set.

+---

 ## v2.4.0 {date="2023-12-13"}

-This release includes a two notable changes:
+This release includes the following notable changes:

-1. InfluxDB Cloud Dedicated users now have the same `influxctl` login experience as InfluxDB Clustered users.
+- InfluxDB Cloud Dedicated users now have the same `influxctl` login experience as InfluxDB Clustered users.
 The Auth0 server uses device authorization by displaying a code to validate when logging in.
 The browser still opens, if possible, and pre-populates the code.
 The only difference is the need to verify the code on one additional page.
 This was done to align the user experience between both InfluxDB Cloud Dedicated and InfluxDB Clustered and to allow Cloud Dedicated users without a local UI or browser to continue to use `influxctl`.
-2. Introduce the `influxctl write` and `influxctl query` commands.
+- Introduce the `influxctl write` and `influxctl query` commands.
   `influxctl query` queries an InfluxDB v3 instance using SQL.
   `influxctl write` writes line protocol to a InfluxDB v3 instance.

 ### Features